laca-is/MASPY/README.md

     # This plan will be executed whenever the agent gains the goal "checkPrice"
     # Every plan needs at least self and src, plus the arguments from the trigger and context
-    # for this plan, the context is the belief of a budget with wanted e max prices
+    # for this plan, the context is the belief of a budget with wanted and max prices
     @pl(gain,Goal("checkPrice","Price"),Belief("budget",("WantedPrice","MaxPrice")))
     def check_price(self,src,given_price,want_price,max_price):
         ...